 Getting Started with Tracy

-Tracy library is a useful helper for everyday PHP programmers.
+The Tracy library is a useful everyday helper for PHP programmers.
 It helps you to:

 - quickly detect and correct errors